 In-vessel Retention System (IVR)

-These features are one of the key areas which will be considered under the Generic Design Assessment for the UK HPR1000.
-Further detailed information can be found within the Preliminary Safety Report submission in the Step 2 documents.
+These features make up one of the key areas which are being considered under the Generic Design Assessment for the UK HPR1000.
+Further detailed information can be found within the Pre-Construction Safety Report submission in the Step 3 documents.